‘Bram Stoker’s Dracula’

 In tackling a feat of such magnitude many hours were spent pulling together all the pieces from the original score by Kilar, and then noting them all down exactly as they are performed in the film.
 Once this had been done each piece of music then had to be synced to each of the onscreen images.
 The arduous amounts of research and musical recomplication involved culminated in the premier performance of this concert in Krakow last May.
 The world tour, which is managed by the German agency Europäische Filmphilharmonie GmbH, commences in Tenerife with the FIMUCITÉ 13 festival.
 This is a considerable commitment by FIMUCITÉ following the success sown by last year’s live-to-picture concert dedicated to the film ‘Close Encounters of the Third Kind’ by Steven Spielberg, and music by John Williams.
 It was the first live-to-picture concert ever performed in the Canary Islands and this year audiences will once again have the chance to experience the excitement of such an extraordinary event with "Bram Stoker’s Dracula In Concert”.
 The score for this year’s concert will be peformed by the Orquesta Sinfónica de Tenerife and the Tenerife Film Choir under the baton of Fimucité’s Artistic Director and conductor, Diego Navarro.

-At the helm of the Orquesta Sinfónica de Tenerife, the Tenerife Film Choir and the Coro Polifónico de la Universidad de La Laguna, conductor Diego Navarro promises to offer audiences an unforgettable evening as he shrouds us in the seductive world of sound of the most popular vampire in the history of film and literature.
+At the helm of the Orquesta Sinfónica de Tenerife, the Tenerife Film Choir, the Coro Polifónico de la Universidad de La Laguna, Alba Fariña as solo voice and Cristina Ramos as singer of "Love Song For a Vampire", conductor Diego Navarro promises to offer audiences an unforgettable evening as he shrouds us in the seductive world of sound of the most popular vampire in the history of film and literature.